1. How do I find my advisor?

 8. What do I do if I get suspended? -top

-UniReg 715 states that, "A student who is supended for unsatisfactory scholastic performance should not be permitted to petition for reinstatement until one full semester, exclusive of summer term, has elapsed."So if you are suspended from the university, you may petition for Reinstatement, but must first sit out for a semester.
+UniReg 715 states that, "A student who is suspended for unsatisfactory scholastic performance should not be permitted to petition for reinstatement until one full semester, exclusive of summer term, has elapsed."So if you are suspended from the university, you may petition for Reinstatement, but must first sit out for a semester.
 You can find the Petition for Academic Reinstatement through the Office of the Registrar's website at: www.uwyo.edu/REGISTRAR.
 Take the quick link at the top of the page for Students and select Forms and Petitions for Students.
 Under Student Forms and Petition (Paper), you will find Petition for Academic Reinstatement.
 You will need to print that form out and complete it.
 Be sure to answer the questions on it on a separate sheet of paper.
 The last sheet of the form contains contact information for all of the colleges if you are not in Laramie.
 You may submit your petition to the college from which you were suspended, or to the Center for Advising & Career Services.
 If you are reinstated through the Center for Advising & Career Services, you will become generally undeclared until your GPA is high enough to declare again.
+For more information, visit http://www.uwyo.edu/cacs/academic-advising/students-seeking-reinstatement.html.

 9. How do I declare/change my major? -top